Iceland in the Eurovision Song Contest 2006: Format

 Twenty-four songs in total competed in Söngvakeppni Sjónvarpsins 2006 where the winner was determined after three semi-finals and a final.
 Eight songs competed in each semi-final on 21 January, 28 January and 4 February 2006.
 The top four songs from each semi-final qualified to the final which took place on 3 February 2007.
 The results of the semi-finals and final were determined by 100% public televoting, while two wildcard acts were selected by a jury for the final out of the fifth-placed acts from each of the semi-finals.
-All songs were required to be performed in Icelandic during all portions of the competition, however, it will be up to the winning composers to decide the language that will be performed at the Eurovision Song Contest in Athens.
+All songs were required to be performed in Icelandic during all portions of the competition, however, it will be up to the winning composers to decide the language that will be performed at the Eurovision Song Contest 2006.